wensun/Imitation-Learning-from-Observation/README.md

 # Forward Adversarial Imitation Learning

+This repository implements the algorithms presented in the paper (published in ICML 2019)

 # Dependencies

 * We advise the reader to use virtualenv so that installing dependencies is easy